obwoj1/IT-Self-Service/README.md

 ## What It Does

 Students type their IT problem into a search bar.
 If a guide exists in the database, they get it instantly.
-If nothing matches, Claude AI generates a step-by-step solution on the fly and caches it so the next person with the same question gets an instant answer.
+If nothing matches, AI generates a step-by-step solution on the fly and caches it so the next person with the same question gets an instant answer.

 ---